Skip to content

 Physical impact & vibration on the surface it's attached to Directly on the door, sash, or frame Someone strikes, pries, kicks, or drills the protected surface — the attempt

-Acoustic glassbreak detector The sound signature of breaking glass (thud + high-frequency shatter) Wall or ceiling, facing the glass it covers a whole room of Glass actually shatters within audible range
+Acoustic glassbreak detector The sound signature of breaking glass (thud + high-frequency shatter) Wall or ceiling, facing the glass — covers a whole room Glass actually shatters within audible range

 Door / window contact Magnet separation (open vs. closed) On the frame, magnet on the moving part The opening is breached and the door/window moves